telerik/kendo-ui-core/docs-aspnet-mvc/helpers/chart/how-to/binding-to-singalr.md

 ## See Also

-Other articles and how-to examples on the Kendo UI Chart HtmlHelper:

 * [Overview of the Chart HtmlHelper]({% slug overview_dropdownlisthelper_aspnetmvc %})
 * [ChartBuilder API Reference](/api/Kendo.Mvc.UI.Fluent/ChartBuilder)

-For more runnable examples on the Kendo UI Chart in ASP.NET MVC applications, browse its [**How To** documentation folder]({% slug howto_cerateviewmodelboundseries_chartaspnetmvc %}).
+For more runnable examples on the Kendo UI Chart in ASP.NET MVC applications, browse its **How To** documentation folder.